Joni Mitchell: Influence

 Prince's version of "A Case of U" appeared on A Tribute to Joni Mitchell, a 2007 compilation released by Nonesuch Records, which also featured Björk ("The Boho Dance"), Caetano Veloso ("Dreamland"), Emmylou Harris ("The Magdalene Laundries"), Sufjan Stevens ("Free Man in Paris") and Cassandra Wilson ("For the Roses"), among others.

 Several other songs reference Joni Mitchell.
 The song "Our House" by Graham Nash refers to Nash's two-year relationship with Mitchell at the time that Crosby, Stills, Nash and Young recorded the Déjà Vu album.
 Led Zeppelin's "Going to California" was said to be written about Robert Plant and Jimmy Page's infatuation with Mitchell, a claim that seems to be borne out by the fact that, in live performances, Plant often says "Joni" after the line "To find a queen without a king, they say she plays guitar and cries and sings".
 Jimmy Page uses a double dropped D guitar tuning similar to the alternative tunings Mitchell uses.
 The Sonic Youth song "Hey Joni" is named for Mitchell.
 Alanis Morissette also mentions Mitchell in one of her songs, "Your House".
 British folk singer Frank Turner mentions Mitchell in his song "Sunshine State".
-The Prince song "The Ballad of Dorothy Parker" contains the lyric – "'Oh, my favorite song' she said – and it was Joni singing 'Help me I think I'm falling'".
+The Prince song "The Ballad of Dorothy Parker" contains the lyric – "'Oh, my favourite song' she said – and it was Joni singing 'Help me I think I'm falling'".
 "Lavender" by Marillion was partly influenced by "going through parks listening to Joni Mitchell", according to vocalist and lyricist Fish, and she was later mentioned in the lyrics of their song "Montreal" from Sounds That Can't Be Made.
 John Mayer makes reference to Mitchell and her Blue album in his song "Queen of California", from his 2012 album Born and Raised.
 The song contains the lyric "Joni wrote Blue in a house by the sea".
 Taylor Swift also details Mitchell's departure from the music industry in her song "The Lucky One" from her 2012 album Red.

 In 2003, playwright Bryden MacDonald launched When All the Slaves Are Free, a musical revue based on Mitchell's music.

 Mitchell's music and poems have deeply influenced the French painter Jacques Benoit's work.
 Between 1979 and 1989 Benoit produced sixty paintings, corresponding to a selection of fifty of Mitchell's songs.